blue-devil/xchg_rax_rax-solutions/0x07/README.md

 ## Tutorial

-So if our initial rax value is 5, at the end of these 4 intructions ve will get rax = 5 again. `inc rax, neg rax` g'ves the result like `not rax`.
+So if our initial rax value is 5, at the end of these 4 instructions, we will get rax = 5 again. `inc rax, neg rax` gives the result like `not rax`.
 So what is the point:

 I want to set `SF - Sign Flag` if `rax` is negative.
 We have learnt from 6th